saltycrane/react-chained-modals-comparison/README.md

 #### L4 with Redux but no thunks

- - State is stored both in Redux and the modal components which is undesireable The modal components make the ajax calls.
+ - State is stored both in Redux and the modal components which may be undesireable The modal components make the ajax calls.
    The ChainedModals wrapper component does the route changes.

 #### L4 with Redux and redux-thunk

  - Move ajax calls to actions.js using redux-thunk.
+ - Move more navigation from component to redux.
+ - More state is now in redux but the component still has to do some management i.e. check when the redux state says the request is successful then advance to the next modal
+ - A negative: using componentWillReceiveProps to trigger `gotoNext`.
+   Prefer to do this in a .then() so it's more connected.

+### L5 - complexity level 5

+ - Support conditionally shown modals e.g. if a validation step fails, the modal will be shown.
+Otherwise, it is skipped.